maurolepore/dverse/README.md

 ## Example

-- `document_universe()` creates a data frame with documentation metadata of one or more packages.
+- `document_universe()` creates a data frame with documentation metadata of one or more packages, i.e. the universe.
-- `url_template` can take different templates for the manual and vignettes.
-- `knitr::kable()` turns the URLs into clickable links. `DT::datatabe()`
-  also provides a search box.
+- You can then turn the URLs into clickable links with e.g. `knitr::kable()` or `DT::datatabe()` (which also provides a search box).

 ``` r
 library(dverse)